Trinity College Dublin Courses

 - Please review your courses with your academic or study abroad advisor to ensure they will transfer back to your home school and that you are following your home school’s policies.

-- Please indicate 7-10 courses, including alternates, on your preliminary course form that you are pre-approved for and can take while abroad.
+- Please indicate 7-10 courses, including alternates, on your academic preferences form that you are pre-approved for and can take while abroad.
 In the event of scheduling changes, time conflicts, prerequisites or cancellations, this ensures that you will be prepared to finalize your courses once overseas.

 If you’re applying for the fall semester, you have the option of applying for the Semester Start-Up Program (SSP) that runs for 3 weeks and is worth 2.5 credits.

-- English - Space is limited in upper level (Sophister) courses in the English Department and are only available to English majors.
+- English - Space is limited in upper level (Sophister) courses in the English Department and courses are only available to English majors.
 Students are limited to enroll in a max of two Sophister courses.
+If you want to take Sophister courses, you must list at least one Sophister course on your academic preferences form.

 - Chemistry - open to Academic Year and Spring Semester students only.